pmahnke/mahnke-cocktails/recipe_processed/bourbon_lift.md

 stars: 0
 base_spirits: "Bourbon, Coffee Liqueur"
 youtube: "zCDgzuTYKBU"
+description: "A playful and nostalgic modern fizz that combines bourbon and coffee liqueur with orgeat and cream."
 excerpt: |
   It was created by San Francisco bartender Erik Adkins who helms the bar at Hard Water, his most recent of many stints in the bay city.
 The Bourbon Lift is a playful, nostalgic drink that's hard to put down, and not because it might float away on a fluffy cloud
 ---